Learning Correlated Latent Representations with Adaptive Priors: EXPERIMENT DETAILS

-\subsection{Dataset pre-processing details}
+\subsection{Dataset Pre-processing Details}

 \paragraph{Epinions} We follow the same pre-processing scheme as \citet{tang2019correlated}: binarize the rating data and create a bag-of-words binary feature vector for each user.
 We only retain the items that have been rated for at least 100 times.
 We construct the graph $G=(V,E)$ and only keep an edge $(v_i, v_j)$ to be in $E$ if both $v_i\rightarrow v_j$ and $v_j\rightarrow v_i$ appear in the original directed graph.
 At last, we only retain users that have at least one edge in $E$ (i.e. having at least one bi-directional edge in the original dataset). \paragraph{Citations} This dataset includes the abstract and the citation information for high-energy physic theory papers on arXiv from 1992 to 2003.
 We work on all papers from 1998 in this dataset (in total $\approx 2.8\text{K}$ papers).
 We treat all citation edges as undirected edges and build the graph $G=(V,E)$.
-We only retain papers that cite or are cited by at least one of the other papers from the same year).
-We compute TF-IDF for the abstract of each paper as feature vector.
+We only retain papers that cite or are cited by at least one of the other papers within this subset (for year 1998) of the dataset.
+We compute the TF-IDF (with stop words removed) for the abstract of each paper as the raw feature vectors, retaining only the coordinates corresponding to the top 50 words.
+Then we binarize the raw feature vectors that considers only the non-zero entries that are above the median of all of the non-zero entries and use these binarized vectors as the feature vectors.

+For the larger experiment on this dataset, we apply the same pre-processing steps but work on the whole dataset (instead of the subset for year 1998).

+\paragraph{LibraryThing} For the link prediction experiment, We follow the same pre-processing scheme as for the Epinions dataset, except that we only retain the items that have been rated for at least 200 times (since this dataset is larger than the Epinions dataset).
+For the clustering experiment, we follow the same scheme to get a graph $G=(V,E)$, but we do not split the edges to training/testing (since clustering is unsupervised), and apply a normal \acrshort{VAE} to generate the labels (as mentioned in the main paper).
+This normal \acrshort{VAE} has the same hidden layer size with the one used in testing, but has a smaller latent representation (we use 10) to avoid generating non-reasonable labels due to overfitting.

-\subsection{Experimental protocol}
+\subsection{Experimental Protocol}

-We run 3 runs for each methods for the Epinions experiment and 5 runs for each methods for the Citations experiment, as the Epinions experiments work more stable empirically.
+We run 3 runs for each methods for the Epinions experiments, and 5 runs for the other experiments (except we run only 1 run for the Citation experiments on the larger dataset as in \Cref{sec:expe-scale}).
+This is since the Epinions experiments work more stable empirically.